 I keep an internal document with the rest of my business’s SOPs (standard operating procedures) that I reference each time I’m planning to send a gift.
 I approach my client gifts on a case-by-case basis, of course, but I always consider a few things before sending:

-How much did they invest in me?
 While gifting is definitely not a tit-for-tat type of thing, you do want to send a gift that matches your client’s investment in your services.
 Let’s be real: I’m going to send a different type of gift to my client who paid me $10K vs. my client who paid me $1K, not because of the money, but because of the relationship.

 If someone has hired me for a copywriting project that costs 5-figures, I’ve likely spent a lot more time getting to know them, working on their projects, and strengthening our relationship, therefore I know them better (and know what they’d like better)—and, yes, of course I want to send them an appropriate thank-you for such a large investment.

-What impact have they had on my business?
 Maybe I didn’t work with this person on a large project, but they’ve referred me to tons of their friends.
 Or maybe they’ve posted about my services, resulting in more inquiries.
 Or maybe they’ve written me an extremely kind testimonial that I now proudly display on my website.

 Considering the impact your clients have had on your business is just as important as considering the investment they’ve made.
 Don’t forget to thank the people who help your business keep on going strong.

-How many gifts am I sending them?
 If I’m planning to send them multiple gifts (say, flowers to celebrate their course launch, and cupcakes for their birthday, and a thank-you gift at the end of our project) I’ll likely send a few smaller things with nice notes attached, as opposed to one larger item.